-The first thing to decide when choosing a fitness party is whether you will host the party or have it at a facility, such as a kid’s gym.
+The first thing to decide when choosing fitness party activities is whether you will host the party or have it at a facility, such as a kid’s gym.
 If you choose to host the party yourself, consider location.
 If you have little or no backyard or are planning to have a lot of people in attendance, you may want to consider using a nearby park to have your party.
 Contact your city or county’s parks and recreation department to find out field availability and pavilion rental cost.
 It’s a good idea to call at least a month in advance to make a reservation.

 Despite having boundless energy, kids do require ramping up, cooling down, and short periods of rest.
 To achieve this rhythm consider the duration of the party and then break it down into blocks of time that accommodate their energy levels, food and digestion, gift-opening, and group cleanup.